Byron, GA: Is Your Property Tax Assessment Too High? (2026)

 Is your Byron property tax assessment too high?

-The median home in Byron is valued at $253,200, producing an estimated annual tax bill of $2,703 at Peach County's 2.669% combined rate.
+The median home in Byron is valued at $253,200, and the typical homeowner pays about $2,721 per year in property tax (Census ACS 2024), based on Peach County's 2.669% combined millage applied to 40% of fair market value after exemptions.
 That means the typical Byron homeowner spends 3.18% of household income on property taxes alone.
 Byron combines higher-than-average home values with a heavy tax burden.
 If your home is overassessed by even 10%, the cost adds up fast.
 Higher home values mean a larger tax bill and a bigger payoff from a successful appeal.
 At $253,200, Byron home values are 22% above the Peach County median, 48% above Georgia's statewide median of $170,200, 20% below the national median of $318,000.

 How does Byron compare to other Peach County cities?